miller-203/01Blog/backend/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name '01Blog.01Blog' is invalid and this project uses '_Blog._Blog' instead.
+* The original package name 'com.01Blog.backend' is invalid and this project uses 'com._Blog.backend' instead.

 # Getting Started